jhonmullerfreitas/jhonmullerfreitas/README.md

-### Olá recrutador(a), seja bem vindo ao meu repositório, eu sou o Jhon Muller.
+### Hello recruiter, welcome to my repository, I'm Jhon Muller.

-- Sou um Engenheiro de Software com experiência em soluções web.
+- I am a Software Engineer with experience in web solutions.
-- Sou graduado em Análise e Desenvolvimento de Sistemas e pós graduado em Engenharia de Software.
+- I have a degree in Systems Analysis and Development and a postgraduate degree in Software Engineering.
-- Possuo mais de 2 (dois) anos de experiência no desenvolvimento web utilizando diversas tecnologias como: Typescript, Node, Nest, GraphQL, React, Python, Django, Postgres e outras que podem tornar um sistema web mais robusto.
+- I have more than 2 (two) years of experience in web development using various technologies such as: Typescript, Node, Nest, GraphQL, React, Python, Django, Postgres and others that can make a web system more robust.
-- Tenho prontidão para trabalhar em ambos os lados do desenvolvimento, seja <b>Front-End</b> ou <b>Back-End</b>.
+- I am ready to work on both sides of development, whether <b>Front-End</b> or <b>Back-End</b>.
-- Além das minhas habilidades técnicas, possuo também as seguintes <b>Soft Skills</b>: Trabalho em equipe, inteligência emocional, comunicação assertiva e habilidade para detectar e solucionar problemas.
+- In addition to my technical skills, I also have the following <b>Soft Skills</b>: Teamwork, emotional intelligence, assertive communication and the ability to detect and solve problems.
-- Fique à vontade para entrar em contato comigo caso deseje me conhecer melhor como profissional e descobrir de que forma posso contribuir com sua equipe:
+- Please feel free to contact me if you would like to get to know me better as a professional and find out how I can contribute to your team:
 - Gmail: jmuller.jhon80@gmail.com
 - Linkedin: https://www.linkedin.com/in/jhonmullerfreitas/

-- Logo abaixo você pode ver um dashboard simples das minhas atividades aqui no meu repositório:
+- Below you can see a simple dashboard of my activities here in my repository:
 <div align="left">
   <a href="https://github.com/jhonmullerfreitas">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=jhonmullerfreitas&show_icons=true&theme=dark&include_all_commits=true&count_private=true"/>